augustepoiroux/LeanInteract/README.md

 3. **Long waiting times during first run**: This is expected as Lean REPL is being downloaded and built.
 Additionally, if you are importing Mathlib it will take even more time.
 Subsequent runs will be much faster.

+4. **(Windows) Path too long error**: Windows has a maximum path length limitation of 260 characters.
+If you get an error similar to the following one, you are likely affected by this problem:

+    ```
+    error: external command 'git' exited with code 128
+    ERROR    Failed during Lean project setup: Command '['lake', 'update']' returned non-zero exit status 1.
+    ```

+    To resolve this, you can enable long paths in Windows 10 and later versions.
+For more information, refer to the [Microsoft documentation](https://learn.microsoft.com/en-us/windows/win32/fileio/maximum-file-path-limitation).
+    Alternatively, run the following command in a terminal with administrator privileges:

+    ```bash
+    New-ItemProperty -Path "HKLM:\SYSTEM\CurrentControlSet\Control\FileSystem" -Name LongPathsEnabled -Value 1 -PropertyType DWord -Force
+    git config --system core.longpaths true
+    ```

 ## Contributing

 Contributions are welcome!
 Here's how you can help: